 Game Length & Field Size

 The game formats for Mighty Mites are two 3v3 games played at the same time.
 Teams will divide into 2 squads and each play an opposing team’s 2 squads on separate fields with pop-up goals and no goalie.
-Fall Outdoor: 20×30 yard fields.
-Spring Futsal: Divide a regular futsal court in half.
-Fall Games are 40 minutes total (i.e. two :20 minute halves) with a 5 minute halftime break.
-Our Fall season is eight games long.
-All games are played on Saturday mornings with four teams squaring off.
-U7 Mighty Mite teams will be playing at Duniway Elementary School and U6 Mighty Mites teams will be playing at Berkeley Park.
-Spring season is 6 games long and played indoor at Portland Futsal, games are 44 minutes (two 22 minute halves) and might be Saturdays and/or Sundays.
+The fields are 20×30 yards.
+Games are 40 minutes total (i.e. two :20 minute halves) with a 5 minute halftime break.
+The Mighty Mite’s season is usually eight games long.
+All games are played on Saturday mornings.

 Officially begins the game at each half and restarts play after a goal is scored.
 The ball must go forward and cannot be touched again by the kicker until it is touched by another player.
 Opponents must be on or behind the quarter field line in their half of the field when the ball is kicked.